ustctf-zz/FairSeqDist/README.md

 I have not tested the support of Blob.

 Philly is instable.
 If you encounter exeptions in running this code, please tell me the job link and I will help you check.

+*Please use distributed version only for the most promising setting, but not for exploring all kinds of hyperparameters.*

 **Please submit 8-card jobs currently if your are running 6-6 layer jobs, for the sake of better efficiency.**